Azure/Cloud-Native/website/blog/2022-09-13/index.md

       --name $RESOURCE_GROUP `
       --location "$LOCATION"
     ```
-3. Create Azure Service Bus Namespace, a Topic and get the primary connection string, you can change the name space, and topic, but you have to update the codecase based on your changes.
+3. Create Azure Service Bus namespace, a yopic and get the primary connection string, you can change the name space, and topic, but you have to update the codecase based on your changes.
     ```powershell
     $NamespaceName="ordersservices"
     $TopicName="orderreceivedtopic"